TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-middleware.md

 {{< /note >}}

 ## Creating the rewrite path

 Each trigger (basic or advanced) defines a `rewriteTo` target.
- - If just the basic trigger is fired, then the request path (target URL) will be rewritten with the `rewriteTo` value defined in that trigger.
+- if just the basic trigger is fired, then the request path (target URL) will be rewritten with the `rewriteTo` value defined in that trigger.
- - If both an advanced trigger and the basic trigger are fired, then the request path will be written with the `rewriteTo` value defined for the advanced trigger.
+- if both an advanced trigger and the basic trigger are fired, then the request path will be written with the `rewriteTo` value defined for the advanced trigger.
- - If the basic trigger does not fire then no rewriting will take place.
+- if the basic trigger does not fire then no rewriting will take place.

 The `rewriteTo` values can be simple URLs or they can be dynamically created using data available to the middleware, such as context variables which can be referenced using the `$tyk_context.` namespace.